astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ### c.
 Access the Airflow UI

-To check out the Airflow UI of your local Airflow project, go to http://localhost:8080/ and log in with `admin` as both your Username and Password
+To check out the Airflow UI of your local Airflow project, go to http://localhost:8080/ and log in with `admin` as both your username and password.

 The example DAG in your directory should be populated in the Airflow UI on your local machine.